Machi-Za/Home/README.md

 - 👀 I’m interested in software engineer, automation engineer
 - 🌱 I’m currently learning python, c, c++ and c#
 - 📫 How to reach me https://instagram.com/machi.za
+- My Python Project > github.com/Machi-Za/Python

 <!---
-MachiZha/MachiZha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Machi-Za/Machi-Za is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->